chronologic/ethereum-alarm-clock/docs/request_factory.rst

 * ``2 * donation`` to pay for maximum possible donation
 * ``2 * callGas * tx.gasprice`` to pay for ``callGas`` with up to a 2x increase
   in the network gas price.
-* ``2 * 700 * requiredStackDepth * tx.gasprice`` to pay gas for the stack depth
-  checking with up to a 2x increase in network gas costs.
 * ``2 * 180000 * tx.gasprice`` to pay for the gas overhead involved in
   transaction execution.